Jks08/SER/README.md

 The predictor calls upon the ML model which is saved on the system as a '.h5' file.
 The input is fed and analyzed by the Model.
 The output is given as a string.

+The RAVDESS and TESS datasets are extracted and put together under one folder and then supplied to the ML Model.
+The Model has an accuracy of about 60% (very low), which can be imporoved by varying the optimizer values such as learning rate, decay rate, dropout, batch size, etc.